 3.1.4.1.
 The target used for the vehicle detection tests shall be a regular high volume series production vehicle of Category M or N or alternatively a [3-D] "soft target" representative of a vehicle in terms of its identification characteristics applicable to the sensor system of the ALKS under test according to ISO 19206-3:2018.
 The reference point for the location of the vehicle shall be the most rearward point on the centreline of the vehicle.

 3.1.4.2.
-The target used for the Powered-Two-wheeler tests shall be a combination of a motorcycle and motorcyclist, a test device according to ISO [CD] 19206-5:20xx or a series production two-wheeled motorcycle of category L3.
+The target used for the Powered-Two-wheeler tests shall be a combination of a motorcycle and motorcyclist, a test device according to ISO [CD] 19206-5:20[xx] or a series production two-wheeled motorcycle of category L3.
 The reference point for the location of the motorcycle shall be the most backward point on the centreline of the motorcycle

 3.1.4.3.
 The target used for the pedestrian detection tests shall be an adult "articulated soft target" and be representative of the human attributes applicable to the sensor system of the AEBS under test according to ISO 19206-2:2018.